microsoft/debug-adapter-protocol/specification.md

     reason: 'changed' | 'new' | 'removed' | string;

     /**
-     * The 'id' attribute is used to find the target breakpoint, the other
+     * The `id` attribute is used to find the target breakpoint, the other
      * attributes are used as the new values.
      */
     breakpoint: Breakpoint;